rsvim/rsvim/DEVELOPMENT.md

   > Recommend using [bacon](https://github.com/Canop/bacon) to setup a background lint service, start with `bacon clippy`.

-### Environment Variables
+### Global Control

-This project uses environment variables to globally control internal behaviors, i.e. you can run the `rsvim` command with prepending some env vars.
+This project uses environment variables to control some behaviors globally, i.e. you can run the `rsvim` command with prepending some env vars.
 For example:

 ```bash
 RUST_BACKTRACE=full RUST_LOG=debug cargo test